Gilbert, Minnesota

 Gilbert is a city in St. Louis County, Minnesota, United States.
-The population was 1,799 at the 2010 census.
+The population was 1,687 at the 2020 census.
 State Highway 37 (MN 37) and State Highway 135 (MN 135) are two of the main routes in Gilbert.
 Gilbert is part of the Quad Cities, with Virginia, Eveleth, and Mountain Iron.
-The city is named for Giles Gilbert, who led the exploration of the McKinley mine property in the 1890s.
+The city is named for either Giles Gilbert, who led the exploration of the McKinley mine property in the 1890s, or E. A. Gilbert, a Duluth businessman.

 History

 Gilbert was platted in 1907.
 A post office has been in operation at Gilbert since 1907.

 Recreation

 Gilbert is home to one of Minnesota's best-known OHV parks.
 The Iron Range Off-Highway Vehicle State Recreation Area consists of 1200 acre of land with 36 mi of trails.

 Gilbert is also the location of Lake Ore-be-gone, a former mining pit now used for fishing.

 Geography

 According to the United States Census Bureau, the city has an area of 12.69 sqmi; 11.86 sqmi is land and 0.83 sqmi is water.